01-03 The Dareed War

 The Kotar Plain stretches from the Amir Mountains in the north to the Darunch Mountains (pronounced da-roonch) in the south.
 Both mountain ranges run from the coast to the Burran Mountains in the west.
 Both the Darunch and Amir Mountains are slightly curved with a southern bulge in the centre.
-All the ranges have heavy forests at their bases with tropical jungle covering the top third of them.
+All of the ranges have heavy forests at their bases with tropical jungle covering the top third of them.
 They all have steep slopes and sheer cliffs abound.

-Historically, two tribes fought over control of the Kotar Plain for centuries.
-Such good grain growing lands are rare as the mountainous tropical forests are the norm.
+Historically two tribes fought over control of the Kotar Plain for centuries.
+Such good grain growing lands are rare because the mountainous tropical forests are the norm.
 The Amira, originally a sub-tribe of the Amiri, had settled the northern half of the plain by spreading out from the Amir Mountains.
 The Darunchi (pronounced da-roonchee) who settled the Darunch Mountains didn’t settle the plain at all, but lived only in the mountains.
-Eventually the Amira crossed the river and spread out across the southern half of the plain.
+Eventually the Amira crossed the river, and spread out across the southern half of the plain.
 They lived on the plain for several generations before coming into contact with the Darunchi.

 This happened when the Amira moved into the southern mountains seeking the good hardwood trees growing there.
-After centuries of fighting between the two tribes the Darunchi withdraw from the north side of the Darunch Mountains and cede it to the Amira.
-Eventually kingdoms came into being and the Darunchi aligned with the Dareed tribes and king while the Amira aligned with the Ber and Amiri tribes under the Ber King.
+After centuries of fighting between the two tribes the Darunchi withdraw from the north side of the Darunch Mountains, and cede it to the Amira.
+Eventually kingdoms came into being, and the Darunchi aligned with the Dareed tribes and king while the Amira aligned with the Ber and Amiri tribes under the Ber King.
 Over the years the summit line of the Darunch Mountains became the natural border between the kingdoms of Dareed and Berant.
 For a few centuries the kingdoms fought over control of the plain, but the plain stayed part of Berant.
 The geography favours the Amira and Amiri in fielding armies to the plain.

 In 1970 the peace is broken again.

-The brigadier replies, “Concur, I’m alerting all commands and will advise when we’ve something concrete.
+The brigadier replies, “Concur, I’m alerting all commands, and will advise when we’ve something concrete.
 At present the nearest support is over forty hours away from Marley’s Landing, the Black Raptors.
 I’ll contact them first.
 Good luck, and God bless.
 Over.”

-Looking up, the corporal says, “Sir, I triggered the civil emergency defence system on those last two messages.
-They recorded them and are putting them on loop broadcast.
+Looking up the Corporal says, “Sir, I triggered the civil emergency defence system on those last two messages.
+They recorded them, and are putting them on loop broadcast.
 Here’s the militia commander.”
 He signals his team to start tearing down and packing up their other gear.

 The radio speaks, “Major Peters, Marley Militia.
 Confirming inbound heavy assault force, evacuate southern side of river and northern bank.
 Establish safe refugee shelters north of town.
 Establish fire teams on northern bank.
 Wilco, out.”

-Three and a half hours since the alert and the regiment is digging in around the fourteen houses on the southern bank of the Kotar River.
-Evacuees are pouring north across all three bridges.
+Three and a half hours since the alert, and the regiment is digging in around the fourteen houses on the southern bank of the Kotar River.
+Evacuees are pouring north across all three of the bridges.
 The lead Dareed elements will be here soon.
 The militia has fire teams dug in on the northern bank for six hundred metres each side of the bridge, most within one hundred and twenty metres of the bridge.
 Some are also covering the slope from the river.
 Granite is checking all the fire-points when the last two of his troop transports arrive.
 After they blow the bridges the demolition teams will travel along the northern bank in Jeeps.
-He has just under one thousand three hundred Swords to hold back over forty thousand attackers supported with light and medium armoured tanks.
+Granite has just under one thousand three hundred infantry trained Swords to hold back over forty thousand attackers supported with light and medium armoured tanks.
 Not nice, but that’s the job.
 No one joins the Guards and expects to go on picnics, but he would’ve liked nicer odds.
-He just has to deal with what he’s got and do his best.
+He just has to deal with what he’s got, and do his best.

-Returning the salute, he says, “If that need arises, the only thing the regiment will have left is its honour, and that’s now in your hands.
+Returning the salute he says, “If that need arises the only thing the regiment will have left is its honour, and that’s now in your hands.
 I know it’s safe there.”
 Turning, he walks back across the bridge.

 While Lieutenant Rochester is directing her five troops to spread out amongst the militia to steady and control their fire one of the militia captains walks up, and asks her, “How will we get support to them if you blow the bridge?”

-An hour and a half later everyone is in position and no evacuees are on the roads now.
+An hour and a half later everyone is in position, and no evacuees are on the roads now.
 Only the fast growing dust clouds of the advancing enemy is moving.
 Tension is growing amongst the defenders, the farm refugees, and the townspeople.
 People are still milling about at the northern edge of the town while they settle down to wait.

 Word has arrived.
 The whole Raptor Brigade is on its way as fast as they can, so are the 2nd Claymore, and a company of the 1st Claymore who’re on manoeuvres in the Amir Mountains at the northern edge of the plain.
 All will arrive between dawn, the Black Raptors, and noon the day after tomorrow.
-It’s nearing noon and they’ll need to hold the bridge for over forty hours.
+It’s nearing noon, and they’ll need to hold the bridge for over forty hours.
 The rest of the Guards are heading to set up defences at the Amir Mountains.
 Two distant explosions are heard as they mark the end of the other bridges.
-Now the enemy has to take this bridge or admit defeat and withdraw.
+Now the enemy has to take this bridge, or admit defeat and withdraw.

-Fifteen minutes later Colonel Mannheim stands up and reviews the preparations.
+Fifteen minutes later Colonel Mannheim stands up on an embankment, and reviews the preparations.
 He clicks his belt radio to the ‘all hands’ setting.
 He says, “OK, people, here comes your baptism by fire.
 You’re well-trained; you know your jobs and your duty.
-Buckle down and do what you’ve trained for.
+Buckle down, and do what you’ve trained for.
 We’re Claymore; let’s show these bums how sharp we can cut them.
 Keep the radio chatter to a minimum.
 Many of you want to know why the older troops call me Granite, well, now you’ll find out.
 It’s because I’m as hard and unyielding as Granite.
 We give no ground.”
 Pulling his sword from its scabbard he raises it high above his head, swings it around, and shoves it into the ground beside him.
 Thus indicating the ‘Stand Decree.’
 Legally, only the King or a member of the Royal Family sired by a king can declare the Stand Decree by doing the same motions of the sword Granite used while they say a set formula.
 It’s a clear statement to the troops: there’ll be no falling back from this position and they’ll only leave here after the battle is over, either walking away victorious or carried away dead or seriously wounded and unable to fight.
 Technically, Colonel Mannheim has committed an act of lese-majeste by carrying out these actions.
-He doesn’t say the words because he isn’t entitled to.
+He doesn’t say the words, because he isn’t entitled to.